zjuwwq/injectorjs/README.md

 	age: 30
 });

-// Teacher depend on a object:$person and a instance of class:$dao function Teacher(id, $person, $$dao) {
+// Teacher depend on a object:$person and a instance of class:$$dao function Teacher(id, $person, $$dao) {
 	this._id = id;
 	this._person = $person;